idollyAI-official/idolly-agent-server/readme.md

 The Idolly Agent Server plans to expand by:

 - Automating video content creation.
-- Enhancing role-play with diverse scenarios, potentially using more complex LangGraph agents.
 - Adding personalized recommendation and analytics features.
 - MCP implementation